 - Find what works for you.
 There isn’t one pain relief that works for everybody.
 You may have to try different things, such as a warm bath, a massage, or acupuncture.
 Also, do the things that help you relax, like listening to music or hanging out with friends.

 SCD is a complex disease, so it’s important to see your doctor for regular health checkups.
 They could help you cut down the number of problems that may need urgent medical care.
+The goal is to avoid pain crises (vaso occlusive episodes) and acute chest syndrome (vaso-occlusive episodes in the lung specifically).
 Here are some other ways to take care of yourself:

 - Drink plenty of fluids.
 Being dehydrated can increase your risk of a sickle crisis, so get plenty of water -- about 8 glasses a day.
 Drink more fluid if you’re exercising or in hot weather.

 - Eat right.
 Have plenty of fruits, vegetables, whole grains, and protein.

 - Exercise in moderation.
 Aim for about 2½ hours of moderate exercise a week, such as walking or biking.
 Talk with your doctor before starting a new exercise routine.
 Physical activity is key in staying healthy.
 At the same time, you don’t want to overdo it.
 Rest when you get tired.

 - Take your medicine.
 Make sure you take your prescription medicine as directed.
 Get medical and lab tests that your doctor recommends.

 - Stay up to date on vaccines.
 It is critically important to get all recommended vaccines, including the annual flu shot, and pneumococcal and meningococcal vaccines.
 Common illnesses, like the flu, can quickly become dangerous if you have SCD.
 You are also more likely to get certain infections because most people with sickle cell don't have a functional spleen--which is important for protection from certain infections.